kmschang/schang/Terminal/GPG.md

 ```bash
 gpg --list-secret-keys --keyid-format=long
 ```
-- find the key you want to use and copy the ID found after the 4096R/
+- find the key you want to use and copy the ID found after the 4096R/... --> That is you GPG KEY ID

 show public key
 ```bash
 gpg --armor --export <GPG KEY ID>
 ```

+- copy and paste key into github under GPG keys.
+Make sure to include the part about -----being----- and ------end------

 setting key with github
 ```bash